Nun-z/LTSC-Add-MicrosoftStore/README.md

 I want to make absolutely clear that this project was created by kkkgo.
-I have simple made some very minor changes for compatability with Windows Server 2019.
+I have simply made some very minor changes for compatability with Windows Server 2019.

 # Add Store to Windows 10 Enterprise LTSC
 For Windows 10 Enterprise LTSC 2019